8888 Uprising: Early democracy protests

 After receiving Least Developed Country status from the United Nations Economic and Social Council (ECOSOC) in December 1987, government policy requiring farmers to sell produce below market rates to create greater revenue for the government sparked several, violent rural protests.
 The protests were fanned by public letters to Ne Win by former second in command Brigadier General Aung Gyi from July 1987, reminding him of the 1967 riots and condemning lack of economic reform, describing Burma as "almost a joke" compared to other Southeast Asian nations.
 He was later arrested.

 On 12 March 1988, students from the Rangoon Institute of Technology (RIT) were arguing with out-of-school youths inside the Sanda Win tea shop about music playing on a sound system.
 A drunken youth would not return a tape that the RIT students favoured.
 A brawl followed in which one youth, who was the son of a Burma Socialist Programme Party (BSPP) official, was arrested and later released for injuring a student.
 Students protested at a local police department where 500 riot police were mobilised and in the ensuing clash, one student, Phone Maw, was shot and killed.
 The incident angered pro-democracy groups and the next day more students rallied at the RIT and spread to other campuses.
 The students, who had never protested before, increasingly saw themselves as activists.
 There was growing resentment towards military rule and there were no channels to address grievances, further exacerbated by police brutality, economic mismanagement, and corruption within the government.

 By mid-March, several protests had occurred and there was open dissent in the army.
 Various demonstrations were broken up by using tear gas canisters to disperse crowds.
 On 16 March, students demanding an end to one party rule marched towards soldiers at Inya Lake when riot police stormed from the rear, clubbing several students to death and raping others.
 Several students recalled the police shouting, "Don't let them escape" and "Kill them!".

+On 28 March, the Communist Party of Burma issued a statement in support of the protests, calling for the creation of a provisional government that would unite the revolutionaries and protestors of Burma.